-The prison was subjected to an inspection in autumn 2015.
+The prison was subjected to an inspection in Summer 2018.
 In their report the inspectors said in their introduction:

 To see the full report go to the Ministry of Justice web sites.These links contains the reports for Ranby from 2002 until present:

 - HMP Ranby (PDF, 1.64 MB), Report on an announced inspection of HMP Ranby (24 – 25 August, 1 – 4 and 7 – 11 September 2015)